There isn’t a major difference between the 0.030 and 0.035 flux-cored wires. But each is more suited for specific applications.

 These differences mainly revolve around the thickness of the material, welding machine abilities, and the specific use cases where one may be better than the other.

-In this article, you will learn which wire is better in certain situations.
+In this article, you’ll learn which wire is better in certain situations.
 As a bonus, you might even discover a thing or two about flux-cored wires in general.

 What is Flux-Cored Wire?

 Flux generates shielding gasses when flux-core welding, which protects the molten weld pool from oxygen and nitrogen and stabilizes the arc.
-It also collects the impurities in a layer of slag on top of the bead, which is chipped off after the weld cools down.
+It also collects the impurities in a slag layer on top of the bead, which is chipped off after the weld cools down.

 Effectively, the two typical weld contaminants (oxygen and nitrogen) transform into protective compounds.
 That’s why no shielding gas is necessary when using a flux-cored wire.
-This applies only to self-shielded flux-cored wires (FCAW-S), which most people are using.
+This applies only to self-shielded flux-cored wires (FCAW-S), which most people use.

-These wires are available in many different diameters including 0.030” and 0.035”.
+These wires are available in different diameters, including 0.030” and 0.035”.
 In addition, they can be used in all positions or flat/horizontal only.